Segniko/Apex/README.md

 **Industrial-grade failure forensics.
 100% Free.
 100% Open Source.**

-Apex is a high-performance crash monitoring and observability engine built for modern infrastructure.
+Apex is a high performance crash monitoring and observability engine built for modern infrastructure.
 It captures, compresses, and syncs crash report "DNA" from your applications in real time, then uses AI-powered forensics to decode root causes and suggest fixes.
-Designed with a "Community First" philosophy, it brings enterprise-grade capabilities to every developer's terminal.
+Designed with a "Community First" philosophy, it brings enterprise grade capabilities to every developer's terminal.

 **Live Demo:** [https://apex-addis.vercel.app](https://apex-addis.vercel.app)